Getting dressed can become increasingly difficult for some older adults as they age.

 A resident at a nursing home may deal with any of the medical conditions or disabilities listed above.
-They can benefit from any or all of the adaptive clothing types depending on their unique condition.
+Depending on their unique condition, they can benefit from any or all of the adaptive clothing types.

-Adaptive clothing for nursing home residents also makes it easier on the workers who help the seniors get dressed.
+Adaptive clothing for nursing home residents also makes it easier for the workers who help the seniors get dressed.

 How Does Adaptive Clothing Help Caregivers & Healthcare Workers?

-Healthcare workers and caregivers have many different tasks that they are required to handle during the day.
+Healthcare workers and caregivers have many different tasks they must handle during the day.
 The more time they spend helping an elderly patient get dressed, the further behind they fall on other tasks.

 Where to Buy Adaptive Clothing for Seniors?

 Most of the well-known clothing stores carry a variety of adaptive clothing.
-You can also search online to review a much larger selection from manufacturers around the world.
+You can also search online to review a much larger selection from manufacturers worldwide.
 Some of the biggest sources include:

 Use code GWG10 to save 10% off regular prices